 - Leaves: Bright green, oblong leaves and plenty of them.

 Cup and Saucer Vine, Cathedral Bells, Monastery Vine

-This vine really needs full sun, to bloom well.
+This vine needs full sun to bloom well.

 Mature Plant Size